Anishinaabe traditional beliefs

 Anishinaabe traditional beliefs cover the traditional belief system of the Anishinaabeg peoples, consisting of the Algonquin/Nipissing, Ojibwa/Chippewa/Saulteaux/Mississaugas, Odawa, Potawatomi and Oji-Cree, located primarily in the Great Lakes region of North America.

 Medicine Societies

 The Anishinaabe have four different Medicine Societies.

 Midewiwin

 The Midewiwin (also spelled Midewin and Medewiwin) is the Grand Medicine Society of the indigenous groups of the Maritimes, New England and Great Lakes regions in North America.
 Its practitioners are called Midew and the practices of Midewiwin referred to as the Mide.
-The Midewiwin society is a secretive animistic religion, requiring an initiation, and then progressing to four levels of practitioners, called "degrees".
-Occasionally, male Midew are called Midewinini, which sometimes is very loosely translated into English as "medicine man".

-Waabanowin
+Today Midewiwin the society, aka "Little Shell", is not secretive spiritual way of practice, requiring an initiation, and then progressing to four (eight) levels of practitioners, called "degrees".
+Today, the Midewiwin as it once was (pre-colonial) is open to all ages.
+The Midewiwin practitioners had to go into deep hiding, as Christian church and federal police threatened to destroy and burn our ceremonial national spiritual treasures.
+The current national museums (Canada and USA) hold many of the Midewiwin ceremonial items.
+Primarily, the Midewiwin written ancient bark Scrolls.
+Spiritual persecution was rampant from early 1800's to 1970's.
+In some cases by our own peoples and federally reserve or reservation system councils.